 Watch the Full Dumbbell Row Tutorial

-7 Tips to Perfect Bent-Over Dumbbell Row Form
+6 Tips to Improve Your Bent-Over Dumbbell Row Form

 1. Keep Your Hips Back

-While you do a dumbbell bent-over row, you basically hold a dumbbell deadlift position, with your weight back in your heels, according to Carolina Araujo, CPT, a California-based certified personal trainer and founder of Fit With Carolina.
+While you do a dumbbell bent-over row, you basically hold a dumbbell deadlift position, with your weight back in your heels, Araujo says.

 You want your hips back throughout the entire exercise.